-Existing Measure Description Action Effectiveness & Recommendations Culvert Maintenance and Replacement through regular maintenance and The Town and State has historically maintained and replaced other problem culverts when needed and as funding allows.
-Effective Boylston should develop a prioritized inventory of problem culverts for use in seeking external financial support.
+Existing Measure Description Action Effectiveness & Recommendations Replacement through regular maintenance and Effective Boylston should develop a prioritized inventory of problem culverts for use in seeking external financial support.

 7.0 MITIGATION STRATEGY

 The Boylston hazard mitigation planning team developed a list of mitigation strategies (both new and previously identified by local officials) and prioritized them using the criteria described below.
 This list of factors is broadly derived from FEMA's STAPLE+E feasibility criteria.